John S. Mosby

+In 1992, Mosby was among the first group of men inducted into the United States Army Ranger Hall of fame.
+In June 2023, the Fort Benning garrison commander ordered his name to be removed from the hall of fame as well as the National Ranger Memorial along with three other rangers that included William Quantrill, George Bowman and Jackson Bowman.
+The National Ranger Memorial foundation, headquartered in Columbus, Ga filed a lawsuit in the U.S. District Court Middle District to restore Mosby's name to the memorial as well as the hall of fame.
+At a December 16th, 2024 court hearing, U.S. District Judge Clay D. Land dismissed the foundation's request to restore Mosby's name to the memorial and hall of fame.

 Early life and education

 Mosby was born in Powhatan County, Virginia, on December 6, 1833, to Virginia McLaurine Mosby and Alfred Daniel Mosby, a graduate of Hampden–Sydney College.
 His father was a member of an old Virginia family of English origin whose ancestor, Richard Mosby, was born in England in 1600 and settled in Charles City, Virginia in the early 17th century.
 Mosby was named after his maternal grandfather, John Singleton, who was ethnically Irish.

-Mosby began his education at a school called Murrell's Shop.
-When his family moved to Albemarle County, Virginia (near Charlottesville) in about 1840, John attended school in Fry's Woods before transferring to a Charlottesville school at the age of ten years.
+Mosby began his education at a school called Murrell's Shop (Elma, Nelson County).
+When his family moved to Albemarle County, Virginia, near Charlottesville, in about 1840, John attended school in Fry's Woods before transferring to a Charlottesville school at the age of ten years.
 Because of his small stature and frail health, Mosby was the victim of bullies throughout his school career.
 Instead of becoming withdrawn and lacking in self-confidence, the boy responded by fighting back.
 The editor of his memoirs recounted a statement Mosby made that he never won any fight in which he was engaged.
 The only time he did not lose a fight was when an adult stepped in and broke it up.